dsusco/tp.net-armageddon.org/_site/_units/land-raider-crusader.md

   - "transport"
 notes:
   |
-    May transport three infantry units without _Jump Packs_ or _Mounted_.
+    May transport three infantry units without _Jump Packs_ or _Mounted_; Terminator units count as two units each.
 Counts as a Land Raider for the purposes of being transported.
 weapons:
   -
     id: "hurricane-bolters"